jbrucker/currency-converter/README.md

 ```java
     HttpURLConnection conn = (HttpURLConnection)url.openConnection();
 ```
 The `url.openConnection()` method returns a `URLConnection` object.
-For HTTP and HTTPS requests, the actual object is `HttpURLConnection`.
+For HTTP/HTTPS requests, the actual object is `HttpURLConnection`.
 The HttpURLConnection has extra methods such as getting the HTTP response code, so use a cast.

 If the request succeeds, it will return Response Code 200 (OK).
 The HttpURLConnection class has named constants for all the HTTP response